CharlotteBGH/readme-generator/README.md

   ## Usage

-  Use for projects to save time
+  Use to create README files for projects

   ## License